Investor Advisory Group Members

 Colorado Public Employees' Retirement Association

 Amy McGarrity is the Chief Investment Officer/Chief Operating Officer of the Public Employees’ Retirement Association of Colorado (Colorado PERA).
-She is responsible for managing over $60 billion for the pension plan in accordance with the Board of Trustees policies and state statutes.
-Ms. McGarrity oversees portfolio and risk management for global equities, fixed income, real estate, private equity, and new investment opportunities.
+She is responsible for managing over $65 billion for the pension plan in accordance with the Board of Trustees policies and state statutes.
+Ms. McGarrity oversees portfolio and risk management for global equities, fixed income, real estate, private equity, and alternatives.
 She recommends investment policy to the Board of Trustees and contributes to strategic planning.
 As a member of the organization’s executive group, she also represents Colorado PERA to legislative bodies and other external entities.
 She has held previous investment positions at Buck Consultants, Prima Capital Holding, William M. Mercer Investment Consulting, and Caxton Corporation.
 Ms. McGarrity graduated from the University of Wyoming with a Bachelor of Science degree in Finance and earned her MBA at Rider University.

 Paul O'Brien, Ph.D.